Autism and Obesity: Understanding the Link

 Biologic Basis of ASD

-The biologic basis of ASD is a subject of ongoing research.
+The biological basis of ASD is a subject of ongoing research.
 While the specific mechanisms underlying ASD remain complex and not fully understood, various biological factors contribute to its development.
 These factors include alterations in brain connectivity, neurotransmitter imbalances, immune system dysregulation, and mitochondrial dysfunction.

 Alterations in brain connectivity involve atypical neural circuits and disrupted communication between different brain regions.
 This can impact social interaction, communication, and behavior, which are core features of ASD.
 Neurotransmitter imbalances, such as abnormal levels of serotonin and dopamine, have also been observed in individuals with ASD.